 Feeling the Heat: Global Warming and Rising Temperatures in the United States

-“Feeling the Heat: Global Warming and Rising Temperatures in the United States” compares government temperature data for the years 2000-2007 with the historical average, or “normal,” temperature for the preceding 30 years, 1971-2000.
-Our data were collected at 255 weather stations – those with the highest quality data – in all 50 states and Washington, DC.
+To examine recent temperature patterns in the United States, we compared temperature data for the years 2000–2007 with the historical average, or “normal,” temperature for the preceding 30 years, 1971–2000.
+Our data were collected at 255 weather stations—those with the highest quality data—in all 50 states and Washington, DC.
+Overall, we found that temperatures were above the 30-year average across the country, indicating pervasive warming.

-According to the latest climate science, the United States and the world must break its dependence on fossil fuels and transition rapidly to 100 percent clean, renewable energy if we hope to avoid the most catastrophic effects of global warming.
+The latest climate science tells us that the United States and the world must break its dependence on fossil fuels and transition rapidly to 100 percent clean, renewable energy if we hope to avoid the most catastrophic effects of global warming.
+The United States should immediately take the following first steps: